-'By faith Abraham obeyed.'-HEB. xi.
-8.
+'By faith Abraham obeyed.' -Heb.
+11:8.

-BY faith Abraham, when he was called to go out into a place, which he should after receive as an inheritance, obeyed; and he went out, not knowing whither he went.'
+'By faith Abraham, when he was called to go out into a place which he should after receive as an inheritance, obeyed; and he went out, not knowing whither he went.'
 He believed that there was a land of Canaan, of which God had spoken.
 He believed in it as a 'land of promise,' secured to him as an inheritance.
 He believed that God would bring him there, would show it him, and give it him.
 In that faith he dared go out, not knowing whither he went.
 In the blessed ignorance of faith he trusted God, and obeyed, and received the inheritance.

-The land of promise that has been set before us in the Conference is the blessed life of obedience.
-We have heard God's call to us to go out and dwell there-about that there can be no mistake.
-We have heard the promise of Christ to bring us there, and to give us possession of the land-that too is clear and sure.
-Last night we joined with a large company in surrendering ourselves to our Lord, and in asking of our Father to make all this true in us.
-We meet here this afternoon specially as members of the Association for a consecration meeting, with the desire that all our life and work in it may be lifted up to the level of a holy and joyful obedience; and that through us God may make obedience the keynote of the Christian life we aim at promoting among all our members.
-Our aim is high: we can only reach it by a new inflow of the power that comes from above. is only by a faith that gets a new vision and hold of the powers of the heavenly world, secured to us in Christ, that we can obey and obtain the promise.
+The land of promise that has been set before us is the blessed life of obedience.
+We have heard God's call to go out and dwell there-about that there can be no mistake.
+We have heard the promise of Christ to bring us there, and to give us possession of the land-that, too, is clear and sure.
+We have surrendered ourselves to our Lord, and asked of our Father to make all this true in us.
+Our desire now is that all our life and work in it may be lifted up to the level of a holy and joyful obedience: and that through us God may make obedience the key-note of the Christian life we aim at promoting in others.
+Our aim is high: we can only reach it by a new inflow of the power that comes from above.
+It is only by a faith that gets a new vision and hold of the powers of the heavenly world, secured to us in Christ, that we can obey and obtain the promise.